 Here, an omnichannel approach is invaluable.
 It gives dealerships a more efficient way to track and measure the activities of salespeople and other staff.
 When they’re able to measure it, they get valuable insights into their business and sales processes.
 This allows them to improve and optimize their processes to make the dealership more efficient and the staff more productive.

 The Bottom Line

 Just like most other businesses, car dealerships will need to continue adapting to the new normal as it shapes the industry for years to come.
 They’ll need to adopt an omnichannel approach that allows them to market better and sell more, and serve their customers better.

 To learn more about how TradePending fits into the omnichannel puzzle, visit our website for more details.
-For example, SNAP powers trade-in leads to maximize website conversions.
-SNAP Offer provides configurable and accurate trade-in offers, while Superlatives boosts online inventory merchandising to create powerful talk tracks and urgency with the buyers.
+For example, Trade powers trade-in leads to maximize website conversions.
+Offer provides configurable and accurate trade-in offers, while Badges boosts online inventory merchandising to create powerful talk tracks and urgency with the buyers.